 Media at school

 Leggett Valley School has a new addition to the media class taught by Mr. Morrow.
 Every two weeks the class puts out Leggett’s newspaper, The Paw Print.
 Although the newspaper is not new, what is new is that now Leggett has two students, Mike Williams and Jon Arias, who D.J. a radio show that is taped and aired on the school web site every two weeks.
 In their show they report all of the events that are happening at school and play music.
+When asked what kind of music they play, Jon said, " We play school appropriate music-no cussing. " Mike chipped in and stated, " We play rock and roll, and rap.

 Some of the groups are AC DC, Guns and Roses, M & M, Acon, and Kevin Rudolph.
 Jon said, "We keep pretty occupied, but get to joke around a lot doing this.
 We also read the Paw Print on air."
 Mr. Morrow, the teacher whose brainchild this was, has a radio show on KMUD.
 Besides media Mr. Morrow teaches math and science.
 You can visit Jon and Mike on the website at www.Leggett.k12.ca.us and learn more about Leggett School.